vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 6 Bakker 1982b, 144:

-[. . . ] The most striking agreement of the epic with the Upanis.ad appears from the fact that the act of consciousness itself, when it has actualized the senses, evolves the objects (epic: artha /Kaus.U.: bh¯utamātra) of the latter.
+[. . . ] The most striking agreement of the epic with the Upanis.ad appears from the fact that the act of consciousness itself, when it has actualized the senses, evolves the objects (epic: artha /Kaus.U.: bhūtamātra) of the latter.
 Or rather, at the very moment buddhi (or praj˜nā) actualizes the senses it evolves (epic: vikurute /Kaus.U.: abhivisr.jate) the object that is apprehended.

 7 In addition to these three, there may be distinguished three more themes (in both texts): an introductory question concerning the self (adhyātman) which forms the beginning of both texts (MBh 12.187.1–3; 239.1–2), a teaching about the three bhāvās (‘states of mind’) sattva, rajas and tamas (MBh 12.187.14, 21–35; 239.16, 20–25; 240.6cd–8, 10– 11) and a soteriology (MBh 12.187.44–47, 51–60; 240.13–15; 241.5–14).
 Many of these themes, or parts of them, have parallels in other chapters of the Moks.adharma; so, for example, part of the teaching about the three bhāvās is found also in MBh 12.212.25–31.
 Study of these parallels may throw light on the composition and transmission of the Moks.adharma, as, mutatis mutandis, the Nārāyan.īya-Studien by Peter Schreiner and others (1997) has demonstrated.